Select Window Systems Logo Link

 Don't paint a new uPVC door or window

-It would be best never to paint uPVC until 12 months old.
+It is best never to paint on uPVC until it is at least 12 months old.
 UPVS secretes resins used in the manufacturing process for up to a year after manufacture, and these resins will stop paint binding to the surface.
 Makers also often add a special plastic coat to new uPVC products to give them a shiny appearance.
 Either way, the new uPVC is unlikely to accept a coat of paint, so leave it at least a year before attempting to add a layer of paint.

 Why paint a uPVC window?